Our team is internationally committed to spreading

 Dr. Mark Nelson

-Prior to joining WWG, Florence worked as a production coordinator in the entertainment field, as an administrative assistant in various enterprises and later as a program officer where she focused in bridging representatives of successful grassroots social and ecological initiatives with institutional, financial or governmental programs.
-She is the co. founder and president of K-PITAL Production created in 1994, an association which focused on raising awareness on eco-citizenship through communication campaigns and the networking of environmental solutions.
-She was a member of "Collectif Jo'burg 2002" which presented French civil society's stance and contribution on environmental issues at the Johannesburg RIO +10 Summit on Sustainable Development.
-She started her studies in Oceanography followed by an individual major in Human and Natural Sciences at the University of San-Francisco.
-She has initiated actual accounting of water consumption and excreta nutrients in WWG projects and designs and oversees the implementation of treatment plants.
-She is a regular lecturer dedicated to widespread understanding of sanitation and the knowledge about alternatives to highly external energy consuming systems such as constructed wetlands for wastewater treatment.
-Ms Cattin is the co. author with Mark Nelson of a training manual on the design and construction of subsurface horizontal flow constructed wetland as well as of a maintenance manual and various educational materials about ecological sanitation.
+Prior to being trained by Dr. Nelson and joining the WWG network, Florence worked in the field of international and cross-cultural project management and coordination, her last position being a program officer for bridging representatives of successful grassroots social and ecological initiatives with institutional, financial and/or governmental programs.
+She was the co. founder and president of K-PITAL Production created in 1994, an association which focused on raising awareness on eco-citizenship through communication campaigns and the networking of environmental solutions and a member of "Collectif Jo'burg 2002" which presented French civil society's stance and contribution on environmental issues at the Johannesburg RIO +10 Summit on Sustainable Development.
+She initiated her studies in Oceanography followed by an individual major in Human and Natural Sciences at the University of San-Francisco.
+She now designs and oversees the implementation of treatment plants while providing training to other aspiring constructed wetlands designers.

 PhD in Environmental Agronomy, Davide is a constructed wetland designer and researcher since 1998 and also holds a degree in Agricultural Sciences.
 He has designed numerous constructed wetlands treatment plants for municipalities worldwide, is a member of a University spin-off at Padova University in Italy and the founder and principal editor of an on-line blog about wetlands to treat wastewater (<http://www.treatmentwetlands.blogspot.com/>).
 In parallel to constructed wetland field applications for wastewater treatment, he has conducted and published university research about horizontal, vertical and floating wetlands for animal, industrial and human wastewaters.
 He is a regular participant of international meetings and conferences on wastewater treatment with passive systems and constructed wetlands.
 He has taught about constructed wetlands in over 45 national and international courses, seminars and workshops and brings to the WWG international network a proven expertise of many years.